djbpitt/collatexInstallation/collatex-installation.md

 	ipython notebook

 and wait for a window to open in your Web browser.

+If, for whatever reason, nothing happens in your Web browser, then once you see a pair of lines like this:

+	[I 23:14:13.260 NotebookApp] The IPython Notebook is running at: http://localhost:8888/ [I 23:14:13.260 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

+then you can navigate in a browser to <http://localhost:8888/>.

 <!-- [The following has the problem that most of them won't have a way to the their main user folder in the Finder.
 Thanks Apple.
 We can just have them start it from the command line, as long as they are there anyway.]

 To launch IPython notebook in MacOS, open the Finder and navigate to the *anaconda* folder under your main user folder and double-click on Launcher.app.
 (If your main user folder isn’t visible in the Finder, you can get there by typing Shift-Command-H in an open Finder window.)
 In Microsoft Windows you can start the Launcher from your regular Start menu.
 You can then start IPython notebook from the Launcher. -->

-#### Installing and starting IPython notebook on Ubuntu Linux

-**[Add instructions for installing and launching IPython notebook on Linux.]**

 #### Using IPython notebook